 Modeling design techniques used to create environments and scenes for use in animated films and games.
 Investigation of both natural and architectural environments to be recreated in the virtual world.
+Prerequisite: CMT 135 or CMT 160.

 CMT 221.
 Internship

 Work experience that directly relates to a student's major field of study that provides the student an opportunity to explore career paths and apply knowledge and theory learned in the classroom.
 Internships may be paid or unpaid.
 Students are supervised/evaluated by both the employer and the instructor.
 May be repeated up to 9 credits.
 Consent of Instructor required.
 S/U Grading (S/U, Audit).
 Restricted to Community Colleges campuses only.